 Yes.
 However, the level of fees charged by universities has tended to be an insuperable obstacle for most HMC Projects scholars, particularly those from outside the EEA.
-Currently fees are significantly higher for students from outside the EEA compared to those charged to students from with the EEA.
+Currently fees are significantly higher for students from outside the EEA compared to those charged to students from within the EEA.
 This may well change in the future.
 Universities in the UK are allowed to charge up to £9,250 for tuition fees, to be funded by students entering into loan agreements whereby fees are refunded out of subsequent income; this does not include living costs.
+This limit on the tuition fees of £9,250 only applies to students from within the EEA, students from outside the EEA generally have to pay much more and student loans are not available to them.
 Visa requirements are also different for students at universities in the UK compared to those required to study in schools in the UK.
 Some careful research is necessary for each country!

 What is the total cost I might be expected to pay towards the scholarship?